Let’s kickstart Myanmar blogs with my stay at The Hotel-Kalaw Hill Lodge, Myanmar.

 The Hotel- Kalaw Hill lodge offers beautiful healthy buffet breakfast every day but you can also order from the menu if you like.
 Both morning my breakfast was top notch and so was lunch and dinners.
 Cocktails were great and many beer varieties were on offer too.
 As you can see in the pictures below, they offer a good selection of food from western to eastern.
 I tried everything in the pictures below and none of them lacked taste.
 Everything was full of flavour.
 Perhaps it’s because all the ingredients were from the organic vegetable garden.
 I also enjoyed Nepali tea, BLT sandwich and Myanmar meals.
 Not forgetting the fresh farm milk!

 The lodge also offers the staff quarter and was well looked after.
 As you can see on their facebook page, they also celebrate the staff’s birthday every month.
-Now, that’s international standard.
+Now, that’s the international standard.
 Clearly, the hotel knows happy staffs makes the happy guests.

 Thank you The Hotel- Kalaw Hill lodge for exceeding my expectation and the breathtaking complementary stay.